 My wife named him Potus, an acronym for President of the United States.
-You see, my wife and I met at the White House, and the President was called POTUS when referred by staff and those in the know.
-She believed it would be neat to yell, “Come here Potus, sit Potus, bad dog Potus and so on…” I on the other hand thought the name was cool.
+You see my wife and I met at the White House, the Rose Garden actually, and the President was called POTUS when referred by staff and those in the know.
+She believed it would be neat to yell, “Come here Potus, sit Potus, bad dog Potus and so on…” I on the other hand thought the name was just cool.
 So Potus he became…

-One morning when my wife Kirsten and Potus were out walking, where we used to live not too far from the Naval observatory on Mass Avenue and in between was the residence of our former boss, where the President and First Lady live in their DC home after leaving the White House, was on a dead end street entering a park that became one of their walking routes.
-His collar was always kept loose and he came away from it and ran straight into the Clinton’s home where the front door was slightly ajar.
+One morning when my wife Kirsten and Potus were out walking at our old home and not too far from the Naval observatory on Mass Avenue, was the residence of our former boss, the President and First Lady, where they keep a house in DC after leaving the White House.
+It was on a dead end street entering a park that became one of their walking routes.
+His collar was always kept loose and he came away from it and ran straight into the Clinton’s home where the front door was slightly open.
 Oh the horror thought my wife, as she raced towards the house yelling for and of all things “Potus, Potus!”
 The owners weren’t home, but the Secret Service agent inside couldn’t figure out who my wife was and why was she yelling for the President.
 Crazy lady at the door he probably thought, it could’ve turned into a tragic misunderstanding but fortunately it was more of a comical situation that quickly got resolved with the boy jaunting happily away home with his tongue hanging out.

 I refer to my best friend as a 911 dog.
 He brought great comfort to my wife and I during difficult times.
 When I received a Navy promotion, Kirsten said I could have a dog as a gift.
 We went to beagle rescue and took home this cute little puppy nearly three years old.
 This being my first real dog to be responsible for, I had bought all these pee pads from the pet store and had them spread in key locations all over the house.
 But after a little while from his initial arrival I found him hanging by the door as if to say, “Hey man, I’m potty trained already.”
 He and I went for walks around the neighborhood, the parks and even down at the memorials.
 I had for the first time a sidekick and travel buddy, just us boys on daily adventures.
 Then September 11th happened shortly after and I had to leave.
 Where I went my boy couldn’t go, but I felt good knowing he would be home with Kirsten to keep an eye on her while I left for Afghanistan.